-Your muscles need a source of energy.
-Aim to eat more on your heavy training days, choosing good quality foods (see below).
+You need to supply your body with enough energy to train as well as carry out all the normal functions of living.
+Being energy deficient is likely to have adverse consequences for your health.
+Aim to eat more on your heavy training days, choosing good quality foods (see below), particularly carbohydrates.
 Your muscles also need food to help them recover.
-Replenish your glycogen stores within 60 minutes with a carbohydrate food or drink, eg fruit juice, fruit smoothie, chocolate milk, sandwich, porridge.
-Then make sure that you have several sources of protein during the 24 hours after training, eg pot of Greek yogurt, chicken breast, protein drink, two eggs, handful of nuts.
+Replenish your glycogen stores within 60 minutes with a carbohydrate food or drink, eg fruit juice, fruit smoothie, chocolate milk, sandwich, porridge, and make sure that you have several sources of protein during the 24 hours after training, eg pot of Greek yogurt, chicken breast, protein drink, two eggs, handful of nuts.

-Think ahead and make sure you have some carbs available to have in the hour or two before training, eg oats, bread, fresh or dried fruit, and then some carbs and protein for your snack or meal after training, eg Greek yogurt and fruit, chicken and rice, recovery drink with both carbs and protein eg chocolate milk.
+Think ahead and make sure you have some carbs available to have in the hour or two before training, eg oats, bread, fresh or dried fruit, and then some carbs and protein for your snack or meal after training, eg Greek yogurt and fruit, chicken and rice, oatcakes and almond butter, recovery drink with both carbs and protein eg chocolate milk.

-3. I will eat ‘real foods’ at least 80% of the time
+- I will eat high quality foods at least 80% of the time

-By real foods, I mean vegetables, fruit, meat, fish, eggs, wholegrains, dairy products, nuts, seeds, beans and lentils.
-Not foods from a packet or ready-made meals.
-Try to use ‘real foods’ for most of your pre- and post-training meals and snacks, too, rather than using energy bars and protein drinks, although sometimes these will clearly be more convenient and are better than not eating at all.
+By high quality foods, I mean vegetables, fruit, meat, fish, eggs, wholegrains, dairy products, nuts, seeds, beans and lentils.
+Not too many foods from a packet or ready-made meals.
+Try to use these foods for most of your pre- and post-training meals and snacks, too, rather than using energy bars and protein drinks, although sometimes these will clearly be more convenient and are better than not eating at all.

 Don’t risk your race day this year by trying a gel, drink, bar or other food for the first time.
 Experiment in training, especially on long runs or rides.
 Don’t forget to work out the best race day breakfast and when to eat it.
 Everyone is an individual; what works brilliantly for your friend isn’t necessarily going to work for you, and it’s best to find that out as early as possible.